Exercise - Estimate costs with the Azure pricing calculator

-We can configure the details of each, on the Estimates tab, to get a solid estimate of our costs.
+We can configure the details of each, on the Saved Estimates tab, to get a solid estimate of our costs.
 Use the West US region for all resources.

 SQL Database.
-For the database, we're going to provision a single database type using the vCore model.
+For the database, we're going to provision a Single Database type using the vCore model.
 We want a General Purpose, Gen 5 database with 8 vCores.
 We'll need 32 GB of storage.

 Looking through your estimate, you should see a summary cost for each service you've added and a full total for the entire estimate.
-You can try playing with some of the options - particularly the location you place these resources in - to see the estimate go up and down.
+You can try playing with some of the options - particularly the location you place these resources in - to see the estimate go up or down.

 If you have resources that are not location-sensitive, you can save a lot of money by locating them in less expensive regions.
 Checking the pricing calculator can help you determine the most cost-effective place to put these services.